 But maybe no game in college football history was as anticipated, and exceeded all expectations, than the 2006 Rose Bowl game between the USC Trojans and the University of Texas Longhorns in Pasadena, California that served as the BCS National Championship Game.

-Both teams entered the title game with more steam than anyone in the country.
+Both teams entered the matchup with more steam than anyone in the country.
 USC, the defending national champion out of the Pac-10, was riding a 34-game winning streak.
 It was seeking a third-straight national title.
 The Longhorns took a 19-game winning streak out of the Big 12 into Los Angeles, and they were hoping for their first title in 35 years.
 USC was the consensus No. 1-ranked team and Texas No. 2 the entire season.
 Both were undefeated.

 Then you have the rosters.
 Based on the players in that game alone, you could've probably fielded a future NFL Pro Bowl roster.

 Leading the Trojans were not one but two Heisman Trophy winners in Matt Leinart and Reggie Bush (though the NCAA later stripped Bush of his award).
 It marked the first and only time one team featured two Heisman winners in the same game.
 Clay Matthews, Brian Cushing, Ryan Kalil, Mark Sanchez and Frostee Rucker rounded out USC’s stacked roster.

 Texas was led by quarterback Vince Young, who finished second in Heisman voting that year to Bush.
 Notable Longhorns included Jamaal Charles, Michael Huff, Brian Orakpo, Colt McCoy, Brian Robison, Michael Griffin, Aaron Ross and Jermichael Finley.
 Just a year prior they had beaten Michigan in the 2005 Rose Bowl.